sbsev/google-workspace/gam/readme.md

 ## Rationale

-As our chapter count grows, do does the size of our [Google Workspace](https://workspace.google.com).
+As our chapter count grows, so does the size of our [Google Workspace](https://workspace.google.com).
 With active accounts soon to reach 200, it's becoming increasingly important to automate account creation, group memberships, profile information, email signatures, etc.

 [![Chapter map](../assets/chapter-map.png)](https://studenten-bilden-schueler.de/standorte)